dshanske/syndication-links/readme.txt

 = Version 4.0.0 ( 2018-xx-xx )
 * Add support for syndicating posts using an interface to any arbitrary provider
+* include support for syndicating from Micropub to any arbitrary provider

 = Version 3.4.1 ( 2018-05-06 )
 * Refresh Simple Icons